chaos-mesh/chaos-mesh/doc/io_chaos.md

-# IO Chaos document
+# IO Chaos Document

-This document will help user to build IO Chaos experiments.
+This document helps you to build IO chaos experiments.

-IO Chaos can help user simulate file system faults such as I/O delay, read/write errors, etc. It can inject delay and errno when user using syscall about IO like `open`, `read`, `write`.
+IO chaos allows you to simulate file system faults such as I/O delay, read/write errors, etc. It can inject delay and errno when you use the I/O system calls such as `open`, `read` and `write`.

-## Sample Config
+## Sample config file

-Sample IO chaos ducument:
+Here is a sample YAML file of IO chaos:

 ```yaml
 apiVersion: pingcap.com/v1alpha1